dojot/docs/source/iotagent-architecture.rst

    - *topics*: Kafka communication channels that are used to send and receive messages between dojot services.
-   - *flows*: Sequence of processing blocks that are created by a user or an application and are used to analyze and preprocess data.
+   - *flows*: Sequence of processing blocks that are created by a user or an application and are used to analyze and pre process data.
 - **subjects**: group of topics that share a common message flow.
 For instance, there might be many topics that are used to transmit device data.
 All of them belong to the same subject `device-data`.